ml-archive/blog/source/our-stacks/operations/index.md

 Building and maintaining our server setup with AWS.

 ###Product
-We strive to build a flexible, stable and secure server setup, and have the right tools to quickly find problems.
+We strive to build a flexible, stable and secure server setup, where we have the right tools to quickly find problems.

-Besides this we build tools to automate tasks for both Operations and developers.
-We see it as an important task to let developers do common tasks and solve most problems themselves.
+Because of this we build tools to automate tasks for both operations- and web-developers.
+We see it as an important goal to let developers do common tasks and solve most problems themselves.

 ###Tasks
 **AWS Maintenance**

-Our main task is to make sure our AWS environment is running, and optimized.
-Tasks varies from implementing new systems, optimizing our systems to monitoring and fixing problems in our setup.
+Our main task is to make sure our AWS environment is running, and optimized for performance.
+Tasks vary, but includes implementing new systems, opimizing our systems, monitoring and fixing problems in our setup.
+In order for us to facilitate automation, we use puppet, which streamlines server configurations.
-Our setup is automated through Puppet, for configuration management.

 **Building systems for automation**

 We want to automate as much as possible.
-Some of the systems we have are:
+Some of the systems we have built to facilitate this are:

-- Akira - CI/CD tool for our developers
+- Akira - Continuous Integration and deployment tool for our developers.
-- Exeter - Let our developers run commands, create cronjobs and queues
+- Exeter - Gives our developers the ability to run commands, create cronjobs and manage queues.
-- Autoscale - We use AWS Autoscale for our servers, with some additions to make sure new servers are properly configured
+- Autoscal - We use AWS Autoscaling for our servers, with some additions to make sure new servers are properly configured

-Most of our custom built systems are developed in Ruby and Bash
+Most of our custom-built systems are developed in Ruby and Bash

 **Building client setups**

-We sometime have clients who want us to build servers to their standard in their own hosting setup.
-This can for example be Windows server, RedHat, Oracle Linux etc.
+We sometimes have client's who want us to configure servers that conform to their cases, in their own environments.
+This includes Windows server, RedHat, Oracle Linux and more.
-In these cases, we are working close together with the client IT team, so get our API’s running smoothly in their own datacenters.
+In these cases, we work closely with the client IT team, so get our implementations running smoothly in their own datacenters.

 ###IDE
 The IDE’s we use mostly are: